About the Artworks

 Each painting is an original.

-My paper of choice is cotton paper - 100% acid-free cotton paper with 300 gsm (140 lb) - for sustainable reasons, most recent works are on 100% handmade, recycled cotton paper, either from Jackson Art or from Khadi Papers.
-Due to the paper fabrication process it has deckled edges, an uneven surface and a unique, beautiful, handcrafted rough texture and slightly irregular dimensions.
+My paper of choice is cotton paper - archival, 100% acid-free cotton paper with 300 gsm (140 lb).
+For sustainable reasons, most recent works are on 100% handmade, recycled cotton paper, either from Jackson Art or from Khadi Papers.
+Due to the paper handmade fabrication process, these have deckled edges, an uneven surface and a unique, beautiful, handcrafted rough texture and slightly irregular dimensions.
 Because of this, all dimensions are approximate.

 I also sometimes use Hahnemuhle Bamboo paper (90% bamboo, 10% cotton) 265 gsm, which has a smoother texture.

 With this choice of materials, I do my best to ensure the longevity of each artwork as well as its impact on the planet.